Is Therapy Covered by OHIP?

 Mental Health Services Not Covered by OHIP

 The prices and services offered by private offices range widely.
-Read our articles How Much Does Therapy Cost? and What Are the Different Types of Therapists? to learn more about these services and costs.
+Read How Much Does Therapy Cost? and What Are the Different Types of Therapists? to learn more about these services and costs.

-Even though many therapy services are not covered under OHIP, there are options out there.
+While many therapy services are not covered under OHIP, there are some options out there.

 Mental Health Services Covered by OHIP